particle-iot/docs/src/content/reference/datasheets/m-series/muon-preview-datasheet.md

 The Muon can be expanded in several ways:

 - Qwiic or Stemma-QT I2C peripherals
-- Raspberry Pi hats
+- Raspberry Pi HATs
 - Dupont wires or ribbon cables to a solderless breadboard
 - A custom expansion card that sits on top of the Muon

-### Raspberry Pi hats
+### Raspberry Pi HATs

-The Muon can be used with some Raspberry Pi expansion cards ("hats") that sit on top of a Raspberry Pi.
+The Muon can be used with some Raspberry Pi expansion cards ("HATs") that sit on top of a Raspberry Pi.
 Note, however, that are limitations:

 - Since the Muon is not a Raspberry Pi, even though the hardware fits, there may not be suitable software to use it.
-- The Pi hat cannot be used to power the Muon.
+- The Pi HAT cannot be used to power the Muon.
 - Some pins have limitations.

-#### Pi hat connection pins
+#### Pi HAT connection pins
 {{!-- BEGIN do not edit content below, it is automatically generated 547410e9-fa4c-4166-9b92-4d365b9a8471 --}}

 | Pin | Pi Pin Name | Pin Name | Description | Serial | SPI | I2C | I2S |